-The hybrid format allows working professionals to gain the best of both worlds: face-to-face instruction and collaboration with faculty and peers during the on-campus sessions at the beginning and end of each semester AND the flexibility of online learning during the interim 12 weeks of the semester.
+The EMPH hybrid format allows working professionals to experience the best of both worlds: face-to-face instruction and collaboration with faculty and peers during the on-campus sessions AND the convenience of online learning during the interim 12 weeks of the semester.

 Learn from Instructors and Peers

 While students in most programs, including EMPH, expect to learn from their instructors, one of the great strengths of the EMPH program at Rollins is the opportunity for students to also learn from the extensive experience of their peers.
 Although a minimum of three years of experience is required for EMPH admission, EMPH students have an average of eight years of work experience and bring a very rich background to the classroom experience.

 One of the reasons I love working with EMPH students is that I learn so much myself in every course that I teach.
 Our students bring such a wealth of experience, that I know I will learn a lot too.

 The Rollins EMPH program prides itself on being a truly interactive program.
 The required on-campus sessions are critical to building a community of learners within the EMPH program.
 These three-day sessions at the beginning and end of each semester allow students to learn in a face-to-face environment and to build a cohort of public health colleagues.

 However, collaboration is not only for the on-campus sessions.
 Using the Canvas learning management system, instructors work closely with our exclusive instructional design team to ensure that the online portion of each course is also highly interactive.
 Instructional methods include a mix of readings, videos, annotated presentations, online lab sessions, and live (virtual) office hours to ensure that students maximize their online learning experience.